digital-porous-media/dpm_docs/docs/upload_data.md

 # How to Upload Data: A Step-by-Step Guide

-This guide provides step-by-step instructions for uploading your porous media datasets to the Digital Rocks Portal (DRP).
+This guide provides step-by-step instructions for uploading your porous media datasets to the Digital Porous Media Portal (DRP).
 Following these steps helps ensure your data is well-described, discoverable, and usable by the community.

 **Before You Begin:**